Pandas dataframe stores values as rows and columns.

 Using loc attribute

-if you’ve NOT used any custom row index.
-If you’ve used any custom index, you can use that index name as the first parameter and the column name as the second parameter to get the first row of any column.
+if you’ve NOT used any custom row index - If you’ve used any custom index, use that index name as the first parameter and the column name as the second parameter to get the first row of any column

 Get the index of the First row